 Your drinking water comes from a surface water source: surface water drawn from the Mississippi River.
-Minneapolis works hard to provide you with safe and reliable drinking water that meets or exceeds federal and state water quality requirements.

-Call 612-673-3000 if you have questions about the City of Minneapolis' drinking water or would like information about opportunities for public participation in decisions that may affect the quality of the water.
+Call 612-673-3000 or 311 if you have questions about Minneapolis's drinking water.
+You can also ask for information about how you can take part in decisions that may affect water quality.